yasserius/bd_district_statistics_dataset/README.md

 2. Mail me to ask anything: yasser.aziz94 [aaat] gmail dot com
 3. Post on the "Issues" tab if you face a difficulty.

+## How to keep my fork updated with the main repo?

+- Please see the commands here: [stackoverflow.com](https://stackoverflow.com/questions/7244321/how-do-i-update-a-github-forked-repository)
+- This video is also helpful: [youtube.com](https://youtube.com/watch?v=c6b6B9oN4Vg&feature=share)

+Thanks to [@cinmoy98](https://github.com/cinmoy98) for the awesome links.
+Kudos!

 ## How credit will be given

 Once you fork, verify the data and send a pull request, your submission will be checked and merged.
 Then your name will show up in the github repo under "Contributors".